 This article examines the cases behind what I had referred to as "Illinois appellate courts' ever-shrinking ability to review divorce and paternity cases when issues remain pending with the trial court.'
-In light of the 2010 amendments that statement remains true with the major exception now involving custody judgments where other issues have not yet been resolved.
-The genesis for this article was an August 2000 Illinois Bar Journal article authored by Gunnar J. Gitlin and Chris S. Haaff.
-This article has now been updated and expanded.
+In light of the 2010 amendments and our Supreme Court's Crecos III decision, that statement remains true with the major exception involving parental allocation judgments in initial divorce and parentage cases-where other issues haven't been resolved.